 We'll see what I can learn, because as much as I know my job is to promote the productive interest of others, I sincerely believe Rhapsodic Global can bring about change by supporting people in their passions and productive interest.
 I want this platform to inspire positive changes in society.
 I invite others to join me no matter who they are, I just ask to get to know them a little and assure we are aligned with our site mission to create a common interest in each others' success.

-This blog is about Humboldt County's Peaceful Protest response to the the murder of George Floyd, live video is by Jesse with Real News Network, written by Anthony DeLuca of AnthonyJosephDeLuca.com, and donated to RhapsodicGlobal.org!
+This blog is about Humboldt County's Peaceful Protest response to the the murder of George Floyd, live video is by Jesse with Real News Network, written by Anthony DeLuca of AnthonyJosephDeLuca.com, and donated to be promoted on RhapsodicGlobal.org!